nickbstudy/notes/DevOps/General.md

 Secrets & Security don't belong in version control - they should be environment variables on a local machines, or secret variables in ADO.

 Set up an automatic build to fail if tests don't all pass.

+Pull requests should go through a senior developer before being merged into main/master